 You will at LEAST DOUBLE the amount of water the packaged soup calls for, by adding the required value in broth.

 Keep this one basic principle in mind so that you can stretch any type of soup or stew you want to.
+(You maybe wouldn’t want to do something like this with Tomato Soup for example, because that just would not work lol)

 Every soup I have ever tried to make uses a type of broth as it’s base.
 There are chicken, broth, vegetable and speciality broths.
 This crucial ingredient sets the stage for the other flavours.